NCI-GDC/gdc-rnaseq-cwl/README.md

 This workflow takes a set of input RNA-Seq FASTQ/BAM files and generates multiple harmonized BAM files, gene counts, and other datasets.

+The docker images used in this workflow can be found in `current_docker_list.txt`.

 ## External Users

 The entrypoint CWL workflow for external users is